Statement on Diversity and Inclusion

 Physician Access Analyst

 November is National Native American Heritage Month, which celebrates the history and contributions of Native Americans.

-November 2: All Souls Day, a Christian holiday commemorating all faithful Christians who are now dead.
-In the Mexican tradition, the holiday is celebrated as Dia de los Muertos (October 31 and November 2), which is a time of remembrance for dead ancestors and a celebration of the continuity of life.
+November 2: All Souls’ Day, a Christian holiday commemorating all faithful Christians who are now dead.
+In the Mexican tradition, the holiday is celebrated as Dia de los Muertos (October 31- November 2), which is a time of remembrance for dead ancestors and a celebration of the continuity of life.

 November 11: Veterans Day, a U.S. federal holiday honoring military veterans.
-The date is also celebrated as Armistice Day or Remembrance Day in other parts of the world and commemorates the ending of the first World War in 1918.
+The date is also celebrated as Armistice Day, or Remembrance Day, in other parts of the world and commemorates the ending of the World War I in 1918.

-November 25: Feast of Christ the King, a Catholic holiday established in thanking God for the gift of time, and re-dedication to the Christian faith.
+November 24: Feast of Christ the King, a Catholic holiday established in thanking God for the gift of time and a rededication to the Christian faith.

 December 1: World AIDS Day, commemorating those who have died of AIDS, and to acknowledge the need for a continued commitment to all those affected by the HIV/AIDS epidemic.